 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 One feature that is present on the 1DX Mark III, but is missing on the 850D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The 850D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1DX Mark III does not have a selfie-screen.

 The Canon 1D X Mark III and the Canon 850D both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark III writes its imaging data to CFexpress cards, while the 850D uses SDXC cards.
+The 1DX Mark III writes its imaging data to CFexpress (type B) cards, while the 850D uses SDXC cards.
 The 1DX Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 850D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark III and Canon EOS 850D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.